insert-professional-sounding-name-here/IPSNH-App/README.md

 Each branch was worked on by different people, each branch has each team members name

 This app contains code taken from code bases, such as Unity's inbuilt AR and Mobile 2D templates used for its assistance in setting up the AR and the app as a whole.
+A link to download Unity is here: https://unity.com/download

 # IPSNH.github.io MazeMap